Dancing with the Stars (South African TV series)

 Dancing with the Stars SA is a South African dance competition television series that premiered on 4 February 2018 on M-Net.
-The show is the South African version of the BBC Worldwide format Dancing with the Stars.
+The show is the South African version of the British reality TV competition Strictly Come Dancing and is based on the Dancing with the Stars franchise.
 The show is produced by Rapid Blue and co-hosted by Tracey Lange and Chris Jaftha.

 The format of the show consists of 6 male and 6 female celebrities paired with a professional dancer.
 Each couple performs predetermined dances and competes against the others for judges' points and audience votes.
 The couple receiving the lowest combined total of judges' points and audience votes is eliminated each week until only the champion dance pair remains.